 This was surprisingly common in Lazio and southern Italy in the Middle Ages, but the abbey at Grottaferrata now feels like it’s from another world.
 Founded 50 years before the great Schism divided Christianity between East and West, the monks at San Nilo didn’t pick a side and still today practice a unique brand of Christianity that merges the two traditions.

-No less impressive is the architecture - the beautiful courtyard and portico leading up to the monastery was designed by the renowned Renaissance architect Antonio da Sangallo in the 15th century, whilst magnificent Baroque frescoes by Domenichino lie in wait in a chapel within.
-The adjacent monastic museum is also worth a visit, featuring beautiful frescoes and ancient artefacts in the atmospheric surroundings of the monastery.
+The architecture matches the spiritual ambition: the beautiful courtyard and portico leading to the monastery was designed by the renowned Renaissance architect Antonio da Sangallo in the 15th century, whilst magnificent Baroque frescoes by Domenichino await in a chapel within.
+The adjacent monastic museum is also well worth a visit, featuring beautiful frescoes and ancient artefacts in deeply atmospheric surroundings.

 After a morning spent exploring the fabulous monastery, head to Al Buco for lunch – think ravioli stuffed with pumpkin and truffle, tagliata di manzo with porcini mushrooms and much more at unbeatable prices.